-The Falcons announced on Wednesday that second-year quarterback Michael Penix would undergo season-ending surgery to address a partially-torn ACL.
+The Falcons announced on Wednesday that second-year quarterback Michael Penix would undergo season-ending surgery on his left knee to address a partially-torn ACL.

 Penix went down in the third quarter of Sunday’s win over the Panthers.
 He was replaced by Kirk Cousins and did not return.
 At first thought to be a re-aggravation of the bone bruise Penix suffered in October, further testing revealed that he also sustained a partial ACL tear and a knee sprain.
 With Atlanta all-but-eliminated from the playoffs, the team opted to shut their 26-year-old quarterback down in the hopes that he can return for the start of the 2026 season.